Last updated on, removing one outdated retailer link for the MSR DragonFly.

-In this excruciatingly detailed article (as in 7,000+ words detailed), I’ll help you figure out how to choose between the many different types, makes and models of camping stove for your next cycle tour or bikepacking trip.
+In this detailed article, I’ll help you figure out how to choose between the many different types, makes and models of camping stove for your next cycle tour or bikepacking trip.

-To do that, we’ll look at the main categories of camping stove preferred by cycle tourists and bikepackers, discuss which is most appropriate for you, and look at tried-and-tested examples from each category, as attested to by other riders over many years of road-testing.
+To achieve that, we’ll break down the subject into the three main categories of camping stove preferred by cycle tourists and bikepackers, discuss which is most appropriate for you, and look at the most tried-and-tested camping stoves from each category, as attested to by other riders over many years of road-testing.

 Ready?
 Cup of tea to hand?
 OK – let’s begin.